jyurkiw/BlizzardProgrammingTest/README.md

 To run the C# tests, use the Visual Studio test explorer.
 It can be found in the Test -> Windows  menu (Test Explorer).

 To run the JavaScript tests, you'll need NPM installed.
 Just open the BlizzardProgrammingTest/BlizzardProgrammingTest/scripts directory in a console (NPM must be installed and in your path), and use the "npm test" command.
 All dependencies have already been installed (you can run "npm install" first if you want).
+If you don't have NPM installed and won't install it for this, and/or want to read the JS tests anyway they're in the scripts/test directory.

 # Introduction